HSF/hsf.github.io/cwp/cwp-wg-guidance-sdsc.md

 layout: default
 ---

-# CWP Working Group Guidance - HSF Workshop at SDSC
+# CWP Working Group Guidance and Practical Suggestions

 ## Goals for the HSF Workshop at SDSC